| 2004 Annual Report

 the Fund.
 Our responsibility is to express an opinion on these

+financial statements based on our audit.
 We conducted our audit in accordance with Canadian generally

 accepted auditing standards.
 Those standards require that